Start9Labs/documentation/source/user-manual/initial-setup.rst

     #.
 Confirm that the Embassy is plugged into both power and Ethernet.
     #.
 Confirm the Embassy emitted two sounds when powering on: a bep and a chime.
     #.
 Confirm you are entering the correct product key.
     #.
+Confirm your phone is not connected to a "Guest" network
+    #.
 Confirm your phone is not using a VPN.
     #.
 Close and reopen the Setup App and try again.
     #.
 Rarely, certain routers do not support mDNS.
 Please see the "Advanced" tab.